8 Best Ways to Reheat Tamales (Steamer, Stove, Air Fryer & More)

 Reheating Tamales on The Stove

-Reheating tamales on the stove and in a pan is one of one of the fastest way and just like the comal, it will take you less time than the tamalera method.
-The tamales will still be moist inside but have a crispy outer texture that’s quite delicious!
+Reheating tamales on the stove in a pan is one of the fastest methods, and just like the comal, it takes less time than the tamalera method.
+The tamales stay moist inside while getting a crispy outer texture that’s really delicious.

-For this method you’ll need cooked or thawed our tamales, a non-stick frying pan and a little bit of olive oil for savory tamales and butter for sweet tamales.
+For this method you’ll need cooked or thawed tamales, a non-stick frying pan, and a little oil for savory tamales or butter for sweet tamales.

 • Heat a large frying pan or skillet and add the oil or butter.

-• Unwrap the tamales and place them onto the hot oil (or melted butter).
+• Unwrap the tamales and place them in the hot oil or melted butter.

-• Allow to heat through and for the outer layer to get a little crispy.
+• Let them heat through until the outer layer gets a little crispy.

 • Remove one tamal to check that it’s warmed through.

-• Carefully remove the hot tamales from the pan and serve as desired.
+• Carefully remove the hot tamales from the pan and serve.

-• For me, the best part of reheated tamales on the stove is that crispy outer texture they get that’s so delicious with the tender center of the tamale.
+• The best part of stove-reheated tamales is that crispy outer texture paired with the tender center.

-If you’d like to make a quick meal with the savory tamales, you can add a fried egg and salsa on top.
-It’ makes such a delicious and filling breakfast.
-Check out that full recipe here: Breakfast Tamales.
+If you’d like to make a quick meal out of savory tamales, add a fried egg and salsa on top for a delicious, filling breakfast.
+Check out the full recipe here:ย Breakfast Tamales.

 Steaming tamales inside an Instant Pot pressure cooker.